 When Tech Just Isn’t Feasible

 When students move into further education, handwriting becomes crucial in certain subjects.

 For instance, a chemistry student must leave all electronic devices outside the room.
 This is because some chemicals are not compatible with device batteries.

 In subjects such as maths and science, the writing and solving of equations simply cannot be done on a laptop.
 They must be written in order to study, change and solve them.

 Find out more about our 1 to 1 online lessons.

 Handwriting Reflects Who We Are

 Your handwriting can say a lot about your personality and who you are.
 Imagine getting a birthday or Valentine’s card with a typed message.
-Then imagine that same card has been chosen personally and handwritten just for you.
+Then imagine that the same card has been chosen personally and handwritten just for you.
 There’s a difference in how you would perceive these two cards.
-I’m guessing you would appreciate the handwritten one more because of the greater effort.
+You would appreciate the handwritten one more because of the more significant effort.